Account Recovery

 If your phone or computer was lost or stolen:

-- Contact your operator immediately.
-They can deactivate your session to prevent unauthorized access.
+- Contact your admin immediately.
+They can revoke your device’s authorization from the sigchain to prevent unauthorized access.

 - Set a new PIN on the new device.

-- They create a new invite link for you
+- They create a new invite for you

 - Go to Users and find their profile

-- Deactivate their current access if their device may be compromised
+- Revoke their current device access if their device may be compromised

 - Create a new invite link with their original role

-Make sure to verify the person’s identity before re-enrolling them — someone pretending to be a locked-out team member is a common social engineering tactic.
+Verify identity before re-enrolling.
+Someone pretending to be a locked-out team member is a common social engineering tactic.

 Prevention

-- If you use multiple devices, link them so you have a fallback
+- Link multiple devices so you have a fallback if one is unavailable

 Related Guides